Law Firm Technology, Process, and Automation Advisory

 -

-Creating invoices and receive payments for flat fee transaction (e.g., when client pays a consultation) can be fully automated, along with follow-ups on the unpaid invoices.
+Creating invoices and receiving payments can be fully automated, along with follow-ups on the unpaid invoices.

 -